ucbrise/clipper/containers/python/python_function_deployment.md

 ###2.
 Checking for package existence in linux channels

 If none of your packages have conflicting dependencies, the management library will check for the existence of your packages in the linux-64 conda channel (the channel the container will use).
-If any such packages exist, they will be skipped during package installation on the container.
+If any packages cannot be found, they will be skipped during package installation on the container.
 You should see a message like this:

 ```
 Fetching package metadata .........